 Accurate metadata management has always been of huge importance in the music industry.
 Metadata is predominantly used to identify and pay rights holders, songwriters, producers, engineers and musicians.
 ISRC’s are fundamental to any commercial music’s metadata files.

 There’s no workaround.
-You must get an ISRC code for every track you release.
-It doesn’t matter if you get them via your digital distribution or national ISRC agency, just get them.
+You must get a code for every track you release.
+It doesn’t matter if you get them via your digital distribution or via a national agency, just get them.

 If you want more information on ISRC codes, get in touch with us or contact your national ISRC agency or the IFPI.